You know you’re in for a treat on arrival, with the bellmen and lush gardens.

 Gasparilla Island Grill

 The quick serve restaurant is one of my favorites because after you order they bring your food to your table.
 They also have a Coke Freestyle machine, which I love.
 There is ample dining inside, but we almost always take our food out to the patio overlooking the marina and Cinderella Castle.
-The food quality is excellent here and I’d rank it as one of the top quick serve dining locations in any resort.
 It is always quiet and I’ve never seen the crowds like at other resorts.

 Enchanted Rose Lounge